rioarifando/rio-academic-website/content/authors/admin/_index.md

 user_groups: []
 highlight_name: false
 ---
 Rio Arifando is currently a first year PhD student working under the supervision of Professor Wada Chikamune in the Human-Function Substitution Systems Laboratory at the Kyushu Institute of Technology.

 Prior to coming to Japan, he worked as a Research Assistant at Brawijaya University and as a Programmer at MWprolabs.
-Rio holds BSc and MSc degrees in computer science from Brawijaya University.
+He holds BSc and MSc degrees in computer science from Brawijaya University.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}curriculum vitae{{< /staticref >}}.